rogerhu/compsci_guides/Plus-One.md

 - Sort
     - Does sorting help us achieve what we need in order to solve the problem?
 - Two pointer solutions (left and right pointer variables)
     - Can two or multiple pointers help us in any way?
 - Storing the elements of the array in a HashMap or a Set
-    - Do we need additonal data structures to solve this problem?
+    - Do we need additional data structures to solve this problem?
 If yes, which ones?
 - Traversing the array with a sliding window
     - Will viewing pieces of the input at a time help us?